The Best CPU for Gaming in 2023

 Reasons to avoid

-The Core i9-13900K is Intel's fastest gaming processor, and while it isn't quite as fast as AMD's Ryzen 9 5900X3D, it has a more balanced performance profile and is faster than the other chips in the Ryzen 7000 family.
-At $569, it even outperforms AMD's Ryzen 9 7950X in our gaming testing and most heavily-threaded content creation tasks, making it an exceptional value for high-end game streaming, too.
-It's also the uncontested leader in x86 single-threaded performance.
-Intel’s generous sprinkling of more cores also gives it the lead in core counts for the first time since AMD’s Ryzen debuted back in 2017.
+While the Core i9-13900K isn't quite as fast as AMD's Ryzen 9 5900X3D, it has a more balanced performance profile and is faster than the other chips in the Ryzen 7000 family.
+At $449, it even outperforms AMD's $539 Ryzen 9 7950X in our gaming testing and most heavily threaded content creation tasks, making it an exceptional value for high-end game streaming.
+It's also a leader in x86 single-threaded performance.

-The chip comes with eight P-cores that support hyper-threading, and 16 single-threaded E-cores for a total of 24 threads.
+The chip comes with eight P-cores that support hyper-threading and 16 single-threaded E-cores for a total of 24 threads.
 The P-cores have a 3.0 GHz base, and peak frequencies reach an amazing 5.8 GHz with Turbo Boost Max 3.0 (this feature is only active on P-cores).
 Meanwhile, the E-cores have a 2.2 GHz base and stretch up to 4.3 GHz via the standard Turbo Boost 2.0 algorithms.
-The chip is also equipped with 36MB of L3 cache and 32MB of L2.
+The chip also has 36MB of L3 cache and 32MB of L2.

 This 13900K has a 125W PBP (base) and 253W MTP (peak) power rating, but we recorded considerably lower power consumption than its prior-gen counterpart.
-You get industry-leading performance in exchange.
+In exchange, you get exceptional performance.

 You'll need to buy a capable cooler for the chip, and you'll also need either a new 700-series or a previous-gen 600-series motherboard.
 You can find a wide selection of high-end motherboards that support DDR5 memory, and although you'll only find lower-end and mid-range DDR4 motherboards, there's still plenty of selection available.
-Most gamers will enjoy the lower price and comparable performance of DDR4, but you can step up to the more expensive DDR5 if you need access to more memory throughput.
+Some gamers might be enticed by the lower price of DDR4, but you'll lose anywhere from 5 to 8% of gaming performance with higher-end Intel chips.
+You can step up to the slightly more expensive DDR5 if you need access to more memory throughput and, thus, every bit of performance possible.

 Read: Intel Core i9-13900K Review